-The Group includes two financing companies which have debt in issue listed on the London Stock Exchange.
+The Group includes three financing companies, two of which had debt listed on the London Stock Exchange throughout the year.
 These companies are ENW Finance plc and NWEN Finance plc, which are entities within the NWEN (Jersey) group.
+Additionally, ENW Finance plc, issued a new £300m bond during the year.
 Debt is also issued in North West Electricity Networks plc, an intermediary holding and financing company, and in ENWL, the operating company.
 Following the issue of debt the proceeds are lent down the group to finance operations in ENWL.
+In the year, the Company entered a £30m floating rate bank facility, maturing in June 2023.
+At 31 March 2021, this was fully drawn.